sumanth257/nginx-aws-ubuntu-setup/README.md

                     For online documentation and support please refer to nginx.org.
                     Commercial support is available at nginx.com.

-                     Thank you for using nginx.
+                     Thank you for using Nginx.